 That said, it’s not completely deserted down there.
 Occasionally you’ll find half a mountain underneath the floor, with certain areas having land you can walk on.
 Other times you’ll see weird ‘waterfalls’ with screwed up physics, invisible floors or even invisible combinations of slopes and ledges that seem like they were meant to be an earlier version of the world geometry.

 It’s also got a few things you can’t normally see.
 Like these flowers mysteriously placed underneath the floor of the Yiga Clan Hideout:

 Or the bottom to the lake the Gerudo Tower happens to rest in:

 So yeah, that’s it for now.
 I hope you enjoyed this look at what’s going on outside of the game’s boundaries in The Legend of Zelda Breath of the Wild, and I hope Shesez takes some of this into consideration for his video when it finally goes online.

-Post your thoughts on the article in the comments below or on the Gaming Latest forums today!
+Post your thoughts on the article in the comments below or on the Gaming Reinvented Discord server today!